Confidential Computing¶

 Booting a Custom OS¶

 By default, Verda CVM instances are provisioned with Ubuntu 24.04.
-If you need a different OS (e.g., Ubuntu 25.10), you can replace the OS on the primary volume in place: a one-shot grub-reboot drops the VM into a RAM-only dropbear rescue shell, and the new image is then streamed directly onto /dev/vda.
+If you need a different or custom OS (e.g. Ubuntu 25.10), you can replace the OS on the primary volume in place.
+Verda uses direct kernel boot, so there is no GRUB step: the instance is booted once into a RAM-only dropbear SSH initramfs that pauses before mounting /dev/vda, the new image is streamed straight onto /dev/vda, and the instance is then restarted into the new OS.

 How it works¶

-break=mountbefore touching/dev/vda, so the disk is free to overwrite. - The new image is streamed from the local machine straight onto
+/dev/vdais free. - The new image is streamed from your local machine straight onto

 Prerequisites¶